-Disney unveils huge cache of new content, showing it intends to dominate both theaters and digital
+Disney unveils huge cache of content, signaling it intends to dominate both digital and theaters

 But questions still hover over the company.

-Executives nodded occasionally to covid-19 — Walt Disney Television entertainment chair Dana Walden noted some production delays on a few of its shows due to the virus — but mostly avoided discussing the pandemic that has ravaged its theme-park and theatrical business and sent revenue plummeting.
+Executives nodded occasionally to the coronavirus — Walt Disney Television entertainment chairman Dana Walden noted some production delays on a few of its shows due to the virus — but mostly avoided discussing the pandemic, which has ravaged its theme-park and theatrical business and sent revenue plummeting.

 The company lost more than $1 billion at its parks and is poised to take in a tiny fraction of its 2019 box office this year.

-And Disney Plus still won’t achieve profitability for three more years, raising questions about when the investment will pay off the massive amount of spending on it.
+And Disney Plus still won’t achieve profitability for three more years, raising questions about when the investment will begin repaying the massive amount Disney has spent on it.

-As he has from the beginning, Iger emphasized “quality not volume" in its digital approach, differentiating it from Netflix.
-But as the evening wore on it became clear that the volume was still great as well, a fact Iger seemed to realize as well.
+As he has from the beginning, Iger emphasized “quality, not volume" in its digital approach, differentiating it from Netflix.
+But as the evening wore on it became clear that the volume was still great, a fact Iger seemed to realize as well.

 “The pipeline of original content we’re making is much more robust than originally anticipated,” he said at the end of the presentation.